emsejournal/openscience/README.md

 * Increasing the transparency, reproducibility, and replicability of research endeavours.
 This not only supports the immediate credibility of authors' work, but it also provides a common basis for joint community efforts grounded on shared data.
 * Building up an overall body of knowledge in the community leading to widely accepted and well-formed software engineering theories in the long run.

-This repository describes the principles, the process, and the infrastructure that support this initiative.
+This document describes the principles, the process, and the infrastructure that support this initiative.

 ## Open Science Board

-Chairs: TBA
+Chairs:
+Daniel Méndez, Technical University of Munich, Germany Martin Monperrus, KTH Royal Institute of Technology, Sweden

-Board members: TBA
+Board members:
+TBD (we would start with 5-6 members)

 ## Open Science Principles at EMSE

 As for any initiative in a research community, the success of the Open Science Initiative, too, depends on the willingness and the possibilities of authors to disclose their data.
 Therefore, we strive to implement the Open Science Initiative at EMSE as a community effort with services that aim at encouraging and supporting authors of EMSE articles in opening up their research.
 The steering and motivating principle is that only openness in empirical research increases the transparency of research in a way such that the authors' empirical analyses can be reproduced, fully understood, and ideally replicated by others not involved in the research.
 To this end, we aim at promoting a data-sharing culture where authors publicly archive their data and related material required to understand and reproduce the claims and analyses presented by them in their manuscripts.
-Our hope is to move our community forward to the point where open science becomes the norm.
+Our hope is to move our community as a whole forward to the point where open science becomes the norm.

 All submissions to EMSE will undergo the same known review process regardless of whether authors decide to disclose their data or not.
 Yet, as the leading journal in empirical research methodologies and their application to software engineering, we strongly encourage all authors to make an effort in supporting this initiative by making data available upon submission (either privately or publicly) and especially upon acceptance (publicly).
 Authors who cannot disclose non-public data (e.g. industrial data sets that fall under non-disclosure agreements), are asked to please provide an explicit and short statement in their manuscript.